 Capital needed to generate $51,000 at a 3% interest rate: $1,700,000

-As you can see from my realistic example above, the interest rate is the biggest determinant in valuing the severance package.
+The interest rate is the biggest determinant in valuing the severance package.
 However, enhanced unemployment benefits temporarily boosts the capitalized value of a severance by $200,000 ($1,700,000 – $1,500,000) if we keep the interest rate the same at 3%.

 Given unemployment benefits and deferred compensation aren’t forever, we can’t use the capitalized values to permanently value a severance package.
 It’s just one way of looking at it.
 The true value is the total combined income of the severance package.